Generator fuel types

 Both requirements are needed to provide enough fuel for the generator and other household operating appliances such as gas stoves, furnaces, dryers, etc.

-Generac home standby generators 7 kW-48 kW are shipped as natural gas from the factory but can be converted without additional accessories or equipment.
-60 kW and 80 kW models that use the 4.5 L engine can also be converted in the same manner.
+Generac home standby generators 7 kW-48 kW are shipped as natural gas from the factory but can be re-configured without additional accessories or equipment.
+60 kW and 80 kW models that use the 4.5 L engine can also be configured in the same manner.

 Note: While other generator models can be converted, they may require EPA paperwork, as well as additional hardware and expertise to perform the fuel conversion.

-For generator models that can be converted in the field with no additional required parts, fuel conversion steps are outlined in the owner’s manual under the heading: “Reconfiguring the Fuel System”.
+For generator models that can be configured in the field with no additional required parts, fuel configuration steps are outlined in the owner’s manual under the heading: “Reconfiguring the Fuel System”.

-Some of these generators allow conversion between LP and NG by twisting a valve or swapping fuel jets.
-See these articles for more information
+Some of these generators allow configuration between LP and NG by twisting a valve or swapping fuel jets.
+See these articles for more information:

 Installation considerations